BashiirHagi/AWS-Projects/README.md

 I then clicked on review my alarm before creating it.

-I finaly clicked on - Create Alarm to launch the CloudWatch Alarm.
+I finally clicked on - Create Alarm to launch the CloudWatch Alarm.

 ##### Testing CloudWatch Alarm by Stressing CPU Utilization.